 How To Get Started

-Before you even start to thinking about technical aspects like which usb microphone you should use to record your show, you need to considered 1 very important question.
+Before you even start to thinking about all the technical considerations like which usb microphone you should use to record your show, you need to considered 1 very important question.

 The foundation of any successful podcast or indeed blog for that matter is a well defined theme or niche.